XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-in-reporting-mode.md

 **Cassandra**

-Install Cassandra and then create a keyspace for `rippled`, with replication.
+Install Cassandra and then create a keyspace for `rippled`, with replication. <!-- SPELLING_IGNORE: keyspace -->

 While a replication factor of 3 is recommended, when running locally, replication is not needed and you can set `replication_factor` to 1.